nunomota/spatial-inequality/README.md

 ![Map](https://github.com/nunomota/spatial-inequality/blob/master/assets/redistricting_before_and_after.png?raw=true)

 For anyone interested in using (or contributing to) our codebase, we provide complete [documentation](https://nunomota.github.io/spatial-inequality/docs/) of our `spatial_inequality` package.
 For anyone otherwise interested in visualizing the impact of our algorithm in school redistricting, we also provide an [interactive website](http://redistricting.mpi-sws.org).
+Also, an in-depth description of the whole algorithm (alongside its temporal complexity) [here](https://github.com/nunomota/spatial-inequality/tree/master/spatial_inequality).

 ## What is the Spatial Inequality Index?